nda00megship/Tanya-App/docs/Pertanyaan.md

 Query Param :
  - header : String, pertanyaan header, using like query, optional
  - deskripsi : String , pertanyaan deskripsi, using like query, optional
- - like : Integer Using like query
- - komentar : Integer Using like query
  - page : Integer, start from 0
  - size : Integer , default 0